shubham-kumar0102/shubham-kumar0102/README.md

-I'm [@shubham-kumar0102](invalid URL removed), an aspiring developer with a fascination for the world of AI and Machine Learning .
+I'm Shubham, an aspiring developer with a fascination for the world of AI and Machine Learning .
 Currently, I'm diving deep into the world of Django ️ to unlock the power of web development.

 **Looking to:**